Which is the unluckiest day of the year?

 When I was a child, my aunts and uncles always used to say that my Christmas present was a combined birthday and Christmas present.
 The gift was never any bigger or more expensive than a normal Christmas present, but somehow I was expected to hang on to it for another 8 days to appreciate again the thought in the giving of it – or the lack of thought in the giving!!

-To add insult to injury, invariably, after weeks of dining out and partying, restaurants and takeaways would be closed on the 2nd, so no chance of me going out enjoying myself!
+To add insult to injury, invariably, after weeks of dining out and partying in the run-up to Christmas and New Year’s Eve, restaurants and takeaways would be closed on the 2nd, so no chance of me going out enjoying myself!

 I also didn’t think things through when I married my husband!
 His birthday is on 11th December, which is usually the start of Christmas celebrations.
 We go out and have a lovely meal in a restaurant on his birthday and this kicks off a whole fortnight of indulgence.
 We also put up the Christmas decorations on his birthday and make our house look very fun and festive.

 Guess what?
-On my birthday, everyone is party’ed out and no one feels like going out – again!
-It is also coming up to 12th night and so we use 2nd January as the day to take down the Christmas lights and decorations and give the house a good dust and polish!
+On my birthday, everyone is party’ed out and no one feels like going out – yet again!
+It is also coming up to 12th night and so we use 2nd January as the day to take down the Christmas lights and decorations and give the house a good dust, polish and Spring-clean!
 I mean, what else would you do on your birthday?

 Anyway, for whatever reason, perhaps because of a hellish 2020, two lockdowns to contend with and now being in Tier 4, I have actually been incredibly fortunate to have some really lovely surprises today.
 My husband seems to have gone overboard with wonderful, beautiful, fabulous presents for me and a birthday card with a lovely sentimental message; my son and daughter gave me presents that I actually wanted and had real meanings behind them; I have had nearly 100 birthday messages on Facebook and What’s App and I have had phone calls from friends that don’t usually phone me on my birthday and so have been able to spend hours on the phone to them and catching up on news.
 The most touching surprise happened a few moments ago.